Sublime (band): 1997–2023: Post-mortem

 A number of posthumous releases followed, among them Second-Hand Smoke in 1997 and both Stand by Your Van and Sublime Acoustic: Bradley Nowell & Friends in 1998.
 Second-Hand Smoke, produced by Michael "Miguel" Happoldt, is described as an "assemblage of leftovers, remixes and rarities" that hints at possible musical directions Sublime may have pursued if Nowell had not died.
 By the release of their Greatest Hits compilation in 1999, the band had released as many albums after Nowell's death as during his lifetime.
 A box set of demos, rarities, and live recordings, entitled Everything Under the Sun, was released on November 14, 2006.
 The band later released several vinyl picture discs including 40 Oz.
 To Freedom, Second-Hand Smoke, and Stand By Your Van.
-On June 16, 2012, the group reunited to give a show at the D-Tox Rockfest in Montebello, Quebec (under the Sublime with Rome moniker).

 Nowell's widow, Troy Holmes Nowell, has negotiated with the band's record label and entertainment impresario Paul Ruffino to produce a documentary film about Sublime's successful association with Brad Nowell; the project was delayed until Mr. Nowell's estate could be settled.

 In October 1997, Troy and singer Courtney Love collaborated with the advocacy group Partnership for a Drug-Free America on a series of public service announcements for television intended to de-glamorize drug use and help disassociate it from the music industry.

 Following Sublime's dissolution, former members Eric Wilson and Bud Gaugh founded the Long Beach Dub Allstars in 1997, which also included many frequent Sublime contributors such as Michael "Miguel" Happoldt (former member of The Ziggens), Marshall Goodman "Ras MG" (former Sublime member), and Todd Forman (3rd Alley).
+The first show they played after Nowell's death was a 4/20 party in San Francisco.
+Interest in the show helped popularize the April 20 holiday.
 LBDAS disbanded in 2002, due to several members of the band breaking a no-drug vow they had taken.

 Bud Gaugh joined the short-lived Eyes Adrift, a supergroup consisting of Bud on drums, Krist Novoselic (of Nirvana) on bass, and Curt Kirkwood (of the Meat Puppets) on guitar and lead vocals.
 On September 24, 2002, Eyes Adrift released their only album, a self-titled LP consisting of 12 songs.
 They released one single from the CD, entitled "Alaska".